Alina Garcia: Early life and career

 Garcia was born in Havana, Cuba, and immigrated to the United States.
 She graduated from Miami-Dade County Public Schools and Miami Dade College.

 Alina Garcia has worked in the public sector for over 30 years.
 She was a Legislative Aide in Tallahassee beginning in 1992.
 Garcia has worked for Republican leaders such as Jimmy Patronis, Esteban Bovo, the mayor of Hialeah, and many more public servants in Miami-Dade County.
 When U.S. Senator Marco Rubio was chosen to serve in the Florida House of Representatives in 1999, she was his first legislative assistant.

 Florida House of Representatives

 In May 2022, Garcia announced her candidacy for the Florida House of Representatives from the 115th District.
 After winning the Republican primary, she defeated Democratic nominee Christie Davis in the general election with 59% of the vote.

 While in office, Garcia voted for Florida House Bill 999.

-In February 2024, Garcia announced she would not seek re-election to the state house.
+In February 2024, Garcia announced she would not seek re-election to the state house in the 2024 election.